MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/cloud-consolidation-disabling-hybrid.md

 > [!NOTE]
 > Steps 2 and 3 should be done in the same maintenance window because any existing hybrid application endpoints will not be discoverable between steps 2 and completion of step 3.

-For information about managing attributes after moving users from on-premises to the cloud, see [Manage attributes](cloud-consolidation-managing-attributes.md).

 ## Overview

 After you have upgraded all users from Skype for Business on-premises to Teams Only in Microsoft 365, you can decommission the on-premises Skype for Business deployment.

 Before you decommission the on-premises Skype for Business deployment and remove any hardware, you must logically separate the on-premises deployment from Microsoft 365 by disabling hybrid.
 Disabling hybrid consists of the following four steps:

 1. [Update DNS records to point to Microsoft 365](#update-dns-to-point-to-microsoft-365).